 The air and water are both frigid, but men and horses go right through at a run with hooves pounding and water flying high into the chill air.
 There is no hesitation, this horse herd is on the move!
 After these leaders splash by, the reflections in the smooth water will be completely broken and shattered as the rest of the running herd comes pounding across.

 These are genuine American cowboys on a Colorado ranch that specializes in supplying saddle horses all over the west into dude ranches and riding stables for the summer tourist season.
 The animals spend their winter on this vast treeless range living on the long thin grass that grows under the high desert sagebrush.
 In early Spring, the cowboys head out to gather them together from across thousands of acres.
 The total saddle horse herd is around 1200 animals.

 This is one of the last operations to use horses to do the Spring round up.
 These days, four-wheelers are generally preferred a horse drive, being far easier to keep and they never get tired.
 Each cowboy generally has at least two horses to use and switch out daily, and it’s some hard riding and hard work running herd.
 It can also be some hard landings too, as I saw several of them get thrown off their mounts in the few days I spent with them!

 And hard work a horse drive truly is.
 Adios At Big Sky #14173 is a picture of some horses taking a lunchtime nap while the cowboys were inside having a meal.
-Open Range #14159 is another picture of running herd and shows the wide-open and treeless high desert where this round up happens.
+Open Range #14159 is another picture of a running herd and shows the wide-open and treeless high desert where this round-up happens.

 Location: remote high desert country of Moffat County, Colorado.
-All pictures and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Haiku #05609